hzi-bifo/covid-germany-mcmc/README.md

 The computational workflow for inference of importation lineages of SARS-Cov-2 into Germany.
 The workflow was adapted from [https://github.com/COG-UK/UK-lineage-dynamics-analysis], for processing a 20-fold larger dataset (original workflow for analysis of first UK wave processed 50K samples and this analysis was handling 1.8M sequence samples).

-Note that because of the GISAID terms of use genomic sequences cannot be shared in this repository.
+Note that because of the GISAID terms of use genomic sequences cannot be shared in this (public) repository.
 Instead, in the metadata files (all the tsv files under the analyses/*/results folders), we kept only the ID of sequences from GISAID data.
 The GISAID Accession ID for the samples after subsamping and filterings are available in files [results of in/out ratio subsampling with mash identicals](analyses/phylogenetic-test-snake-2/results/beast/run/lin-ius-3/clusterSamples_DTA_MCC_0.5.tsv), [results of in/out ratio subsampling](analyses/phylogenetic-test-subsampling-3-nounsampled/results/beast/run/lin-ius-3/clusterSamples_DTA_MCC_0.5.tsv), [results of in/out ratio subsampling with identicals](analyses/phylogenetic-test-subsampling-3-ridentical/results/beast/run/lin-ius-3/clusterSamples_DTA_MCC_0.5.tsv), [results of fixed bucket size subsampling with mash identicals](analyses/phylogenetic-test-subsampling-5/results/beast/run/lin-ius-3/clusterSamples_DTA_MCC_0.5.tsv), [results of fixed bucket size subsampling](analyses/phylogenetic-test-subsampling-5-nounsampled/results/beast/run/lin-ius-3/clusterSamples_DTA_MCC_0.5.tsv), [results of fixed bucket size subsampling with identicals](analyses/phylogenetic-test-subsampling-5-ridentical/results/beast/run/lin-ius-3/clusterSamples_DTA_MCC_0.5.tsv), [results of case-ratio subsampling with mash identicals](analyses/phylogenetic-test-snake-2/results/beast/run/lin-ius-3/clusterSamples_DTA_MCC_0.5.tsv), [results of case-ratio subsampling](analyses/phylogenetic-test-snake-2-nounsampled/results/beast/run/lin-ius-3/clusterSamples_DTA_MCC_0.5.tsv), [results of case-ratio subsampling with identicals](analyses/phylogenetic-test-snake-2-ridentical/results/beast/run/lin-ius-3/clusterSamples_DTA_MCC_0.5.tsv).

 The preprint of the manuscript is available at [medRxiv](https://doi.org/10.1101/2023.11.10.23298337).